Learn more about how franchising works, and if it is right for you:

 Families Magazine trail-blazed the parenting magazines freemium model.
 We are leaders in the field.
 We’ve been building our brand for almost 28 years!

 We have 41 editions across the country and are now looking to start new franchises in Bristol, Essex, Durham, Sheffield, Lancashire, Nottinghamshire, Norfolk, Leicestershire and Rutland, Wiltshire, and East London.
-Our existing franchises sometimes come up for sale too, and established franchises are currently for sale in South West London, Kent, Glasgow and Hereford and Worcester.
+Our existing franchises sometimes come up for sale too, and established franchises are currently for sale in East Kent, London Kent Borders, Glasgow, Manchester, Cheshire, West London and Hereford & Worcester.

 If this sounds like YOU, then a Families franchise could be a welcome addition your family!

 After my husband and I moved back to the UK from Australia with our 3 year old daughter, Families became my “go-to” guide for everything “for families” in the local area.

 I was amazed by its breadth of local information about events, activities, classes and clubs for families and children, as well as the intelligent, helpful parenting articles.

 When I saw that the magazine was for sale, I immediately knew this was a challenge I couldn’t pass up.
 A 20 year career on the business side of television meant that I had the skills to develop the magazine by growing the distribution, increasing the revenue and embracing online and social media opportunities it offers.